alacercogitatus/http-event-collector/README.md

+# Headline

+This is a fork from : https://github.com/gdziuba/http-event-collector.git It allows the sourcetype, source, host, and index to be configured dynamically via msg.payload variables.
 ## Synopsis

 The purpose of this project is to allow node-red to publish a node-red payload to Splunk's HTTP Event Collector.